 What does this mean to consumers?
 The good part of behavioral advertising is that consumers are likely to receive more advertising that is relevant to them and less that is irrelevant.
 Behavioral advertising also should increase marketer efficiency, which should allow marketers to offer products at lower prices if the marketing cost savings are passed on to the consumers.
 The downside, however, is that consumers may feel that their privacy is violated by the intense monitoring and data sharing that occurs due to behavioral advertising.

-The issue of privacy has been discussed numerous times in the past (in this blog several times – click here, here, or here for some examples).
+The issue of privacy has been discussed numerous times in the past (in this blog several times – click here or here for some examples).
 But now Facebook and Google have been accused of pushing the data collection portion of their behavioral advertising efforts even further.

-Facebook recently announced that it would require its subscribers to use their new Timeline format for their profiles.
-Although technically, this would not provide any additional personal information than what a user has provided in the past, privacy advocates are concerned that the new format would make information, particularly older postings, more easily accessible.
+Last year Facebook announced that it would require its subscribers to use their new Timeline format for their profiles.
+Although technically, this would not provide any additional personal information than what a user has provided in the past, privacy advocates were concerned that the new format would make information, particularly older postings, more easily accessible.
 (Rather than having to press “older posts” continually and purposefully, the information could be acquired with just a little scrolling and a simple click.)

-As for Google, the recent announcement that it will combine information from various sources to create better search results also has irked consumer advocates who feel that building detailed profiles from online behavior is an invasion of one’s privacy.
+As for Google, the announcement that it would combine information from various sources to create better search results also irked consumer advocates who felt that building detailed profiles from online behavior is an invasion of one’s privacy.

 Although many online consumers express concerns about the privacy of personal information, they continue to make purchases, provide information on Facebook and other social media platforms, and/or surf the internet non-anonymously (e.g., while logged into one of Google’s properties such as YouTube or Gmail).
 Thus, the push by consumer advocates to have new laws created that limit the data collection and consolidation capabilities of Facebook, Google, and the other large online forces will not carry much weight.
 (Not to mention that both Facebook and Google have increased their political lobbying spending greatly over the past few years.)